 You probably knew that you could sell your own (and buy others’) used items on Amazon.
 But did you know Amazon itself sells used items?
 Head to Amazon Warehouse for returned, refurbished, used, and warehouse-damaged products.
+But beware of the signs that an Amazon seller can’t be trusted.
 Like other sellers, Amazon rates each item’s quality as “Like New,” “Acceptable,” and more.
 And since you’re buying from a big name, you can probably trust that label more than the random seller with a 68 percent positive rating.
 There are millions of items to choose from on Amazon––check out 18 of the weirdest things you can buy.

 Never forget to buy toilet paper again

 Set up a subscription for items you buy on the regular.
 If you always run out of basics like paper towels or coffee, the Subscribe & Save option will send you the product of your choice automatically every one to six months.
 You won’t need to run to the store for basics, but best of all, you’ll also get free standard shipping and a 5 percent discount.
 Add five or more products to your subscription, and Amazon will bump your savings up to a whopping 15 percent on every order.
 There’s no fee, and you can cancel whenever you want.

 Opening a free-to-download app just to find out that any feature will cost you is frustrating.
 That’s why Amazon’s app store has an option to refine by “actually free” choices.
 They might not all be your top choices, but at least you know exactly what you’re getting.